lubnafathima/Data-Structures-Algorithm/Readme.md

 - This repo contains :
 -> seperate folder for each concept
 -> In that, You will find a file containing all questions
--> Once you are done or having any doubts, You can check my solution for that as well
+-> Once you are done or having any doubts, You can check my solution as well

-[PS: This would be the solution i came with, there would always be a better alternate!
+[PS: This was the solution i came up with, there will always be a better alternate!
 Suggestions are welcomed :) ]

 ## Resource I follow:
 - Kunal Kushwaha's **Java + DSA + Interview Preparation Course**